A happy, healthy, inspiring and productive year to you!

-(International Trade Union Confederation) will take place in Copenhagen, Denmark.
+(International Trade Union Confederation)has taken place in Copenhagen, Denmark.

-how trade unions can defend people who are discriminated against on the basis of their sexual orientation or gender identity.
+This opportunity was used to discuss the world-wide role of trade unions in defence of people who are discriminated against on the basis of their sexual orientation,

 The Belgian Union ACV/CSC organises a conference/symposium on November 6, 2018 about LGBT at Work.